 Monitor failed login attempts

-You can monitor failed login attempts by viewing the portal logs in the ArcGIS Portal Directory.
+You can monitor failed login attempts by viewing the portal logs in the Portal Directory.
 Any failed attempts result in a warning-level message stating that the user failed to log in because of an invalid username or password combination.
 If the user exceeds the maximum number of login attempts, a severe-level message is logged stating that the account has been locked out.
 Monitoring the portal logs for failed login attempts can help you understand if there is a potential password attack on your system.

 For more information, see Work with portal logs.